-This gem on the National Mall is dedicated to the third U.S. President and author of the Declaration of Independence.
+This gem on the National Mall is dedicated to Thomas Jefferson, the third U.S. president and author of the Declaration of Independence.

 Where and what is the Jefferson Memorial?

-The location and architecture of the Jefferson Memorial make it stand out among DC’s amazing array of monuments and memorials.
+The location and architecture of the Thomas Jefferson Memorial make it stand out among DC’s amazing array of monuments and memorials.
 Designed by John Russell Pope in 1925, the memorial resembles the Pantheon in Rome, an adaptation of Neoclassical architecture favored by Thomas Jefferson himself.
 Surrounded by water, the structure is located on the National Mall's Tidal Basin, a large body of water that is bordered by DC’s famous cherry blossom trees.
 On a moonlit night, the memorial creates a beautiful, shimmering image on the water, and in springtime, it’s joined by blooming cherry blossom trees.

 What will I see at the Jefferson Memorial?

 As philosopher and statesman, Thomas Jefferson served in many capacities during his life: lawyer, politician, scientist, linguist, meteorologist, book collector, architect, farmer and diplomat.
-Of course, his two most famous posts were as the third U.S. President and the writer of the first draft of the Declaration of Independence.
+Of course, his two most famous posts were as the third U.S. president and the author of the first draft of the Declaration of Independence.
 The memorial is meant to reflect his diverse and plentiful accomplishments.

 The open-air, white columned structure shelters a 19-foot bronze statue of Jefferson, standing at the ready to welcome visitors.
 His gaze is toward the White House; the artist, Rudolph Evans, wanted the statue to represent the Age of Enlightenment, an 18th century European intellectual movement that stressed liberty and equality as natural human rights.
 Jefferson and his revolutionary generation fervently believed in this idea.
 However, Jefferson’s legacy is complicated by the fact that he was also a slave owner.